-Master this Hack and use Viber anywhere, even in China!Published by Gray Williams on May 03, 2019
+Master this Hack and use Viber anywhere, even in China!Published by John Bennet on May 03, 2019

 Rakuten Viber is the kind of digital technology that lends credence to the Internet being a place where everyone is trying to make the world just a little bit better.

 As of late 2018, Rakuten Viber had more than 1 billion registered users and also allows users to exchange media files such as images and videos.
 It also has a paid component for international landline and mobile calling services.

 Rakuten Viber has spread across the world with corporate offices in San Francisco, Minsk, Sofia, Moscow, Paris, Singapore, and Manila.

 A second big reason is money.
 If an app accessible to all of China’s 1.4 billion citizens offers the equivalent of free international calls via VoIP, those people could stop paying money to China’s traditional telephone companies for the same service from China’s telecommunication companies.